GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 PrusaSlicer, OrcaSlicer, and Bambu Studio require that the post processors are entered into the "Output Options" "Post-processing scripts" text box in this manner...
 "C:\Users\grego\AppData\Local\Programs\Python\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AddLayerNumbers.py";
-The quotation marks are necessary on my installtion of Windows 10 Pro.
+The quotation marks are necessary on my installation of Windows 10 Pro.
+For Linux or Mac you will need to adjust as needed.

 The first part of the line is the path and file name for "python.exe" (on your computer) followed by a single "space".
 The second part is the path and file name of the post-processor followed by a semi-colon.